Beyond The Classroom

 CGA has selected Pearson Edexcel as our primary curriculum partner.
-Pearson Edexcel is the UK’s leading provider of International GCSE and International A-Level qualifications, recognised throughout the world for their academic rigour and breadth of learning.
+Pearson Edexcel is the UK’s leading provider of International GCSE and International A-Level qualifications, recognized throughout the world for its academic rigor and breadth of learning.

 Each year, the Pearson run examination board serves a global community of over 3.4 million learners from 6500 schools in 120 countries throughout the world, numbers that are continuing to grow.

-Demanding, rigorous, inclusive and empowering; Pearson’s programmes benefit from the traditional quality of the British educational system combined with a progressive, international outlook.
+Demanding, rigorous, inclusive, and empowering; Pearson’s programs benefit from the traditional quality of the British educational system combined with a progressive, international outlook.

 World’s largest education company and book publisher